Alexey-Voronin/Monolithic_AMG_For_Stokes/README.md

     We investigate two relaxation strategies in this setting.
-    Specifically, a novel block factorization approach is devised for Vanka patch systems, which significantly reduces storage requirements and computational overhead, and a Chebyshev adaptation of the LSC-DGS relaxation from [Wang and Chen, 2013](https://link.springer.com/article/10.1007/s10915-013-9684-1) is developed to improve parallelism.
+    Specifically, a novel block factorization approach is devised for Vanka patch systems, which significantly reduces storage requirements and computational overhead, and a Chebyshev adaptation of the LSC-DGS relaxation from [[Wang and Chen, 2013]](https://link.springer.com/article/10.1007/s10915-013-9684-1) is developed to improve parallelism.
 The preconditioner demonstrates robust performance across a variety of 2D and 3D Stokes problems, often matching or exceeding the effectiveness of an inexact block-triangular (or Uzawa) preconditioner, especially in challenging scenarios such as elongated-domain problems.

 ## Authors
-- Alexey Voronin (voronin2@illinois.edu)
+- Alexey Voronin (axvsim [at] proton.me)
 - Scott MacLachlan
 - Luke N. Olson
 - Raymond Tuminaro